GAPO: Robust Advantage Estimation for Real-World Code LLMs: Related Work

+Another line of work enhances GRPO stability through reward baseline calibration but fails to adapt to skewed reward distributions.
+GMPO \cite{zhao2025geometric} simply replaces the arithmetic mean with a geometric mean to mitigate outlier sensitivity, without adaptation to varying reward distributions.
+KRPO \cite{wang2025kalman} relies on the Gaussian distribution assumption on rewards and hyperparameter tuning of the Kalman filter to estimate latent reward baselines and uncertainty, failing to address signal bias under skewed distributions.
+Moreover, QAE \cite{wu2025quantile} simply introduces a group-wise $K$-quantile baseline for entropy-safe reasoning, but it cannot identify noise-free regions or perform adaptive denoising.

-Despite these efforts, stability in LLM reinforcement learning for code scenarios remains underexplored.
-Moreover, these methods rely on discrete validation rewards derived from mathematical reasoning, which fundamentally differ from the continuous rewards in the code-editing tasks addressed in this work.
+Despite these efforts, stability in LLM RL for code tasks remains underexplored.
+Besides, existing methods rely on discrete validation rewards from mathematical reasoning, unlike the continuous rewards in the code-editing tasks studied here.